panshuljindal/eloquent-ai/README.md

 ## Next steps
 - Swap SQLite for Postgres + Alembic migrations.
-- JWT/OAuth login and authorization on conversation resources.
 - Rate limiting and abuse protection.
 - Caching layer for repeated queries (Redis) where appropriate.